 Although we haven’t found any reports of heart-attack induced by modafinil, any unexplained chest pain should be examined by a doctor.
 This is theoretically possible due to the central nervous system stimulating effects of modafinil— though very uncommon.

 5. Severe Skin Reaction

 This condition is rare, but there are some reports of severe skin reactions resulting from modafinil use in select individuals.

 Some users have a severe allergy to modafinil and will break out in skin rashes after taking the drug.
 This is referred to as Steven Johnson Syndrome.

 It’s imperative that anybody experiencing these symptoms visits a medical doctor immediately.

 Modafinil is a popular medication for promoting wakefulness and improving productivity.
 Although rare, some side effects can occur from taking modafinil.

 The most common side effects are insomnia and headaches.
-These side effects and most of the others are the results of overstimulation of the central nervous system and dehydration.
+These side effects and most of the others are the results of the overstimulation of the central nervous system and dehydration.